jeantessier/micronaut-data-example/README.md

 I used the [Micronaut-Data documentation](https://micronaut-projects.github.io/micronaut-data/snapshot/guide/) as a starting point.

+There is a single domain class `Book` that uses UUIDs for its IDs.

 ## To Run:

     $ ./gradlew run

+##  Sample Queries

 You can create an entry with: